cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -<prefix>.redis.topology
 [topology: <string> | default = "server"]

-# Redis service endpoint to use when caching chunks.
-If empty, no redis will be
+# Redis service endpoint to use for caching.
+A comma-separated list of endpoints
-# used.
+# when the topology is cluster.
+If empty, no redis will be used.
 # CLI flag: -<prefix>.redis.endpoint
 [endpoint: <string> | default = ""]